entropyxyz/manul/examples/README.md

+# Manul examples

 This crate illustrates the usage of `manul` for implementing distributed protocols.

-The library itself is the perspective of the protocol implementor, where they create a set of `Round` impls and write unit-tests for them.
+The library itself takes the perspective of the protocol implementor, as they create a set of `Round` impls and write unit-tests for them.

-The integration tests are the perspective of the protocol user, emulating an asynchronous execution of the protocol on multiple nodes.
+The integration tests are written from the perspective of the protocol user, emulating an asynchronous execution of the protocol on multiple nodes.